 In September 2024, in response to falling pupil numbers across Lambeth, the council published plans to reduce the surplus places by proposing the closure of both Holy Trinity and Fenstanton.
-In response to this closure proposal, school leaders and governors submitted an alternative proposal to Lambeth which outlined a desire for the two schools to work together and combine as one amalgamated school.
-It was agreed by cabinet, on the 4 November, that this proposal would be considered if formally proposed by governors.
+In response to this closure proposal, school leaders, the SDBE and governors submitted an alternative proposal to Lambeth which outlined a desire for the two schools to work together and combine as one amalgamated school.
+It was agreed by cabinet, on the 4 November, that this proposal would be considered if formally proposed with all conditions being met.

-This proposal is driven by the united desire of the leaders and governors of both Holy Trinity and Fenstanton to ensure that this distinct local community is not left without a school that understands and is dedicated to serving the community.
+This proposal is driven by the united desire of the SDBE, and the leaders and governors of both Holy Trinity and Fenstanton, to ensure that this distinct local community is not left without a school that understands and is dedicated to serving the community.
 Both schools are popular and serve the community well, and despite the challenges of falling rolls, have agreed that working together they can provide a sustainable local education offer long into the future.
-Through this consultation, Governors are committed to being clear and transparent, to listening to and acting on the views and concerns of those affected and providing reassurance where possible.
+Through this consultation, proposers are committed to being clear and transparent, to listening to and acting on the views and concerns of those affected and providing reassurance where possible.
 Although amalgamating two schools is a challenging prospect, they are committed to making a truly unified school that can satisfy the needs of the community.